First Aid for Water Choking: What to do if Choking on Water

 4. Give quick, upward thrusts into the abdomen.
 The goal is to force the water and any obstructing material out of the airway.

-5. Repeat these thrusts until the water is expelled and the person can breathe or cough effectively.
+5. Repeat these thrusts until the water is expelled and the person breathes or cough effectively.

 Perform CPR